dolphindb/api-cplusplus/README.md

 mingw32-make -j `nproc`
 ```

-The file `libStreamingClient.dll` will be generated after the compilation.
+Three test executables will be generated after the compilation.

-**Note:** Before compiling, remember to copy `libDolphinDBAPI.dll` to build directory.
+**Note:** Before compiling, remember to copy `libDolphinDBAPI.dll` to the build directory.

-**Note:** Before running, remember to copy `libDolphinDBAPI.dll`, `libStreamingClient.dll` and `libgcc_s_seh-1.dll` to the same directory as your executable file. -->
+**Note:** Before running, remember to copy `libDolphinDBAPI.dll` and `libgcc_s_seh-1.dll` to the same directory as that of your executable file.

-### 7. User-API
+### 2. User-API

-#### 7.1 ThreadedClient
+#### 2.1 ThreadedClient

-A single thread calling user-defined handler on each incoming message.
+`ThreadedClient` starts a single thread calling for an user-defined handler on each incoming message.

-##### 7.1.1 `ThreadedClient::ThreadClient(int listeningPort);`
+##### 2.1.1 `ThreadedClient::ThreadClient(int listeningPort);`

 ###### Parameters

-- `listenport`: the subscription port number of the client node
+- `listeningPort`: the subscription port number of the threaded client.

-##### 7.1.2 `ThreadSP ThreadedClient::subscribe(string host, int port, MessageHandler handler, string tableName, string actionName = DEFAULT_ACTION_NAME, int64_t offset = -1);`
+##### 2.1.2 `ThreadSP ThreadedClient::subscribe(string host, int port, MessageHandler handler, string tableName, string actionName = DEFAULT_ACTION_NAME, int64_t offset = -1, bool resub = true, VectorSP filter = nullptr);`

 ###### Parameters

-- `host`: hostname of the server
+- `host`: the hostname of the server.
-- `port`: port number of the server
+- `port`: the port number of the server.
-- `handler`: user-defined callback function which is called on every incoming message, must have signature: `void(Message)`, `Message` is a single row
+- `handler`: the user-defined callback function called on every incoming message.
+The input of the function is a `Message` and the return type of the function must be `void`.
+Each `Message` is a single row.
 - `tableName`: a string indicating the name of the shared streaming table on the server.
 - `actionName`: a string indicating the name assigned to the subscription task.
-It can have letters, digits and underscores.
+It can have letters, digits, and underscores.
 - `offset`: the position of the first message to subscribe.
-A message is row of the streaming table.
-If offset is unspecified, or negative, or above the number of rows of the streaming table, the subscription starts from the first row of the streaming table.
+A message is a row of the streaming table.
+If offset is unspecified, or negative, or more than the number of rows in the streaming table, the subscription starts from the first row.
 The offset is relative to the first row of the streaming table when it is created.
 If some rows were cleared from memory due to cache size limit, they are still considered in determining where the subscription starts.
+- `resub`: a bool indicating whether to resubscribe when network failure happens.
+- `filter`: a vector of selected values in the filtering column.
+Only the messages with specified filtering column values are subscribed.
+The filtering column is set with function `setStreamTableFilterColumn`.

 ###### Returns